Pyrolysis: PAHs generation

 Polycyclic aromatic hydrocarbons (PAHs) can be generated from the pyrolysis of different solid waste fractions, such as hemicellulose, cellulose, lignin, pectin, starch, polyethylene (PE), polystyrene (PS), polyvinyl chloride (PVC), and polyethylene terephthalate (PET).
 PS, PVC, and lignin generate significant amount of PAHs.
 Naphthalene is the most abundant PAH among all the polycyclic aromatic hydrocarbons.

 When the temperature is increased from 500 to 900 °C, most PAHs increase.
 With increasing temperature, the percentage of light PAHs decreases and the percentage of heavy PAHs increases.

 Study tools

 Thermogravimetric analysis

 Thermogravimetric analysis (TGA) is one of the most common techniques to investigate pyrolysis with no limitations of heat and mass transfer.
 The results can be used to determine mass loss kinetics.
 Activation energies can be calculated using the Kissinger method or peak analysis-least square method (PA-LSM).

 TGA can couple with Fourier-transform infrared spectroscopy (FTIR) and mass spectrometry.
 As the temperature increases, the volatiles generated from pyrolysis can be measured.

 Macro-TGA

 In TGA, the sample is loaded first before the increase of temperature, and the heating rate is low (less than 100 °C min−1).
-Macro-TGA can use gram-scale samples, which can be used to investigate the pyrolysis with mass and heat transfer effects.
+Macro-TGA can use gram-scale samples to investigate the effects of pyrolysis with mass and heat transfer.